 The RRC Transfer procedure is used to deliver an RRC message, encapsulated in a PDCP PDU between the MN and the SN (and vice versa) so that it may be forwarded to/from the UE using split SRB.
 The RRC transfer procedure is also used for:

-- providing a SN measurement report, failure information report, SN UE assistance information or CPC execution completion from the UE to the SN;
+- providing a SN measurement report, SN failure information, SN UE assistance information or CPC execution completion from the UE to the SN;

 - providing MCG failure information from the UE to the MN via the SN and an RRC reconfiguration, or release, or an inter-RAT handover command from the MN to the UE via the SN.